 |Speranza's discreet exterior|

-Fresh pasta is the main draw—in dishes like fettucine al pesto and linguini with clams—though dried pasta works well too in dishes like Bucatini amatriciana, with a smoky bacon flavor and a hint of spice.
-Spaghetti with bottarga (dried cod roe) and anchovies sounds intriguing but is oddly bland, considering its strongly flavored ingredients.
-Also popular are squid ink pasta and squid ink risotto and lobster risotto.
+Fresh pasta is the main draw, in dishes like fettucine al pesto and linguini with clams, though dried pasta works well too in dishes like Bucatini amatriciana, with a smoky bacon flavor and a hint of spice.
+Spaghetti with bottarga (dried cod roe) and anchovies sounds intriguing but is oddly bland, considering its strongly-flavored ingredients.
+Also popular are squid ink pasta, squid ink risotto and lobster risotto.
 Gluten-free pasta is available on request.